 Changeovers tend to be time-consuming and non-productive.
 And with changeovers occurring with greater frequency, manufacturers face the challenge of making them as quick and efficient as possible.

-In this article, we explore how technologies such as HPS product recovery (pigging systems) are helping to reduce changeover times in liquid processing.
+In this article, we explore how technologies such as HPS Advanced Liquid Product Recovery (Pigging) Technology are helping to reduce changeover times in liquid processing.

 What are Changeovers?

 Manufacturers often use the same production line to process different varieties, types, and flavours of products.

 Changeovers usually refer to the process of converting a processing line from running one product to another.

 Purchasing new equipment is often not a feasible option for manufacturers due to capacity constraints.
 Therefore, changeovers are a natural part of normal daily operations.

 During changeovers, instead of producing product that generates profits, equipment comes to a grinding halt.